Skip to main content

 Favoriting

-Add workspaces to your favorites to navigate to your content quicker.
-Suppose your workspaces are organized according to content type.
-In that case, you can select the content types which are most relevant to your department and add those to your favorites for quick access.
-Find out how to add workspaces to favorites.
+Add Workspaces to your favorites to navigate to your content quickly.
+Suppose your Workspaces are organized according to content type.
+In that case, you can select the content types that are most relevant to your department and add those to your favorites for quick access.
+Find out how to add Workspaces to favorites.

 Did this answer your question?